JAIIB IE and IFS Exam Analysis 2026, 3rd May 2026 Detailed Analysis

 What are the topics from which questions were asked?

-The topic-wise question distribution for the JAIIB IE and IFS 2026 exam will be updated after the exam is conducted.
+The topic-wise question distribution for the JAIIB IE and IFS 2026 exam is updated below:

 ShiftTopics